kashishrai12/gridlock-oracle/README.md

 # Gridlock Oracle

 **Predicting and pre-empting traffic-incident cascades in Bengaluru.**
-Flipkart GRiD · Theme 2 : Event-Driven Congestion
+Flipkart GRIDLOCK · Theme 2 : Event-Driven Congestion

 Gridlock Oracle is a decision-support system for traffic control rooms.
 It doesn't just detect incidents, it predicts the ones that will *compound*, targets scarce resources at them, routes